Sensata-Global-Mechanization/Mechanization_Nuget_Github_Packages_UserManual/README.md

 * The above example script will setup the dot net environment for build, package and publish of the nuget package to github packages on every time a branch is merged into main.

 * Source - [Sensata Global Mechanization Nuget Package Source URL](https://nuget.pkg.github.com/Sensata-Global-Mechanization/index.json) is the source for Sensata Global Mechanization packages.

-* secrets.SECRET_NAME - This is to make sure no hard coding of username is done in the script
-* secrets.GH_PACKAGES_TOKEN - This is to make sure no hard coding of password is done in the script
-* The secrets are stored in repository settings like shown in the image below.
-For now every library repository is setup with secrets corresponding to satya or myself.
-We created a PAT token with necessary permissions like read:write repositories, read:write packages.
+6. **Securing Information**: `secrets.SECRET_NAME` and `secrets.GH_PACKAGES_TOKEN` are used to prevent hardcoding of the username and password in the script, respectively.
+These secrets are stored in the repository settings, and currently, every library repository is setup with secrets corresponding to Satya or myself.
+We've created a PAT token with necessary permissions like read:write repositories, read:write packages.

     ![Github Secrets](SecretsGithub.png)

-* The Action is executed once the branch is requested to merge into main and the corresponding pull request is approved and merge pull request button is cliked.
+7. **Action Execution**: The Action is executed once a branch is requested to merge into `main`, the corresponding pull request is approved, and the "Merge Pull Request" button is clicked.

-* The below images show the actions tab in the repository and the corresponding actions executed for the merge pull request.
+8. **Reviewing Actions and Packages**: You can review the actions and packages in the `Actions` and `Packages` tab of the repository, respectively.
+The images below illustrate this:

     ![GitHub Actions Window 1](ActionsGithub.jpeg)

     ![GitHub Actions Window 2](ActionsGithub2.jpeg)